-The Skwachàys Lodge logo is derived from an original work created by Eric Parnell, A Haida artist living in Vancouver.
-The original work was created for the ‘Looking Forward, Looking Back’, that was a story catching project that looked at Vancouver’s Eastside through the eyes of Indigenous artists.
+The Skwachàys Lodge logo is derived from an original work created by Eric Parnell, a Haida artist living in Vancouver.
+The original work was created for ‘Looking Forward, Looking Back’; a story catching project that looked at Vancouver’s Downtown Eastside through the eyes of Indigenous artists.

-Eric chose to represent the idea of forward and back reflection with duplicate Ravens looking inwards and facing each other.
-The Ravens rest within a circle containing two human hands beneath a stylized sun, giving one a sense of holding the reflection in the light of these two views.
+Parnell chose to represent the idea with duplicate ravens looking inwards and facing each other.
+The ravens rest within a circle containing two human hands beneath a stylized sun, giving one a sense of holding the reflection in the light of these two views.